2026-05-13 · nutrition, calorie-deficit, tdee, beginner · 22 min read

 TDEE and Calorie Deficit: A Beginner’s Guide With Examples

-TDEE (total daily energy expenditure) is the total number of calories your body burns each day, and eating below it is the foundation of every weight loss plan.
 If you are new to weight loss, almost every plan eventually points back to the same question: how many calories should you eat?
 The short answer is “fewer than your body burns.”
 The more useful answer involves two numbers called BMR and TDEE, a simple equation, and a modest deficit you can actually hold.
 This guide walks through the basics in plain English so you can estimate a reasonable target without extreme diets or complicated math.
+Looking for more tools?
+See all four free weight-loss calculators in one place.

 Who this is for / not for